 It is recognised that children may sometimes abuse other children.
-Such behaviour will not be tolerated or dismissed as banter, humour, or part of growing up, as this could contribute to inappropriate behaviour and an unsafe environment for students.
+Such behaviour will not be tolerated or dismissed as banter, humour, or part of growing up, as this could contribute to inappropriate behaviour and an unsafe environment for learners.

-Allegations of abuse made against other pupils (known as child-on-child abuse)
+8.1 Allegations of abuse made against other learners (known as child-on-child abuse)

-Incidents where pupils harm others are typically addressed under the school's behaviour policy.
+Incidents where learners harm others are typically addressed under the behaviour policy.
 However, this policy will apply to cases involving safeguarding concerns, such as when alleged behaviour:

-- Is serious and potentially constitutes a criminal offence. - May put pupils at risk.

-- Involves coercion or forcing pupils to use drugs or alcohol. - Involves sexual exploitation, abuse, or harassment, including indecent exposure, sexual assault, upskirting, sharing of indecent images (including nudes and semi-nudes), or creating deep-fake explicit images.
+- Is serious and potentially constitutes a criminal offence - May put learners at risk - Involves coercion or forcing learners to use drugs or alcohol - Involves sexual exploitation, abuse, or harassment, including indecent exposure, sexual assault, upskirting, sharing of indecent images (including nudes and seminudes), or creating deep-fake explicit images.

-Procedures for dealing with allegations of child-on-child abuse
+8.2 Procedures for dealing with allegations of child-on-child abuse

-Allegations by a pupil against another pupil will follow established safeguarding procedures (see Appendix 1 section A and B), reported to the DSL and recorded on CPOMS.
+Allegations by a learner against another learner will follow established safeguarding procedures (see appendix 1 section A and B), reported to the DSL and recorded on CPOMS.

-If the incident involves a potential criminal offence and there are delays in the criminal process, the DSL will cooperate with the police and other agencies as needed, while taking necessary measures regarding student safety and discipline.
+If the incident involves a potential criminal offence and there are delays in the criminal process, the DSL will cooperate with the police and other agencies as needed, while taking necessary measures regarding learner safety and discipline.

-Creating a supportive environment to minimise the risk of child-on-child abuse
+8.3 Creating a supportive environment to minimise the risk of child-on-child abuse